 MPA Watch Intern

-Heal the Bay’s Science, Policy, and Outreach Department is recruiting for a highly self-motivated MPA Watch intern with an interest in marine protected areas (MPAs), coastal conservation, and fieldwork for the Summer Session 1 (June – August).
+Heal the Bay’s Science, Policy, and Outreach Department is recruiting for a highly self-motivated MPA Watch intern with an interest in marine protected areas (MPAs), coastal conservation, and fieldwork for the Fall Session 1 (mid-September through mid-December).
 The intern will report to our Coastal and Marine Scientist, and work both in the field at MPA sites and virtually for approximately 10-20 hours each week with flexible scheduling.
-The intern is expected to start early-June, as well as provide their own transportation to and from MPA field sites in Malibu and Palos Verdes.
+The intern is expected to start mid-September, as well as provide their own transportation to and from MPA field sites in Malibu and Palos Verdes.
 Interns are trained to observe and collect unbiased data on coastal and marine resource use.

 This is an excellent opportunity to gain science fieldwork experience and to work for a reputable non-profit that has been established on the Westside for over 30 years.
 Heal the Bay’s community science program, MPA Watch, is part of a statewide network and collects valuable scientific data to inform various government and other organizations about human use at MPA sites and inform MPA management.

 There are required physical expectations that an individual must possess in order to successfully perform essential internship responsibilities, including:

 - Ability to spend 4-5 hours outside and willingness to do so under harsh weather conditions, if necessary.

 - Ability to complete moderate hiking and willingness to do so under harsh weather conditions, if necessary.

 - Ability to lift and carry up to 50lbs.

 - Ability to push and pull up to 50lbs.